swiftlang/swift-evolution/proposals/0125-remove-nonobjectivecbase.md

 `isUniquelyReferencedNonObjC<T: AnyObject>(_ object: T)`.
 This
-replacement is as performant as the call to `isUniquelyReferenced` in cases where the compiler has static knowledge that the type of `object` is a native Swift class and dyamically has the same semantics for native swift classes.
+replacement is as performant as the call to `isUniquelyReferenced` in cases where the compiler has static knowledge that the type of `object` is a native Swift class and dynamically has the same semantics for native swift classes.
 This change will remove surface API.
 Rename `isUniquelyReferencedNonObjC` to `isKnownUniquelyReferenced` and no longer promise to return false for `@objc` class instances.